treygrainger/solr-in-action/README.txt

 For example, to run the ExampleSolrJClient application from Chapter 5, do:

-java -jar target/sia-examples.jar ch5.ExampleSolrJClient
+java -jar sia-examples.jar ch5.ExampleSolrJClient

 In most cases, you can just pass the example class name without the package information and the driver will figure it out, i.e.

-java -jar target/sia-examples.jar examplesolrjclient
+java -jar sia-examples.jar examplesolrjclient

 The driver will figure out that you're trying to run example class: sia.ch5.ExampleSolrJClient

 To see a list of all available examples, simply do:

-java -jar target/sia-examples.jar
+java -jar sia-examples.jar

 To see a list of all examples for a specific chapter, pass the chapter number, e.g. the following command will show all examples for chapter 5:

-java -jar target/sia-examples.jar 5
+java -jar sia-examples.jar 5

 Enjoy!